Khamenei warns Islamic Republic is a 'mighty tree' that cannot be uprooted | Law-Order

 Iran, with a population of 87 million, is home to seven major ethnic minorities alongside majority Persians.
 Rights groups say minorities, including Kurds and Arabs, have long faced discrimination, which Iran denies.
 A Revolutionary Guards major and a Basij militiaman were shot dead by "rioters" early on Friday in southern Fars province, state TV reported.
 A news agency said the two were shot after confronting "two rioters" writing graffiti.

 Social media users reacted angrily to a video apparently showing a member of the riot police molesting a female protester in Tehran.
 Reuters could not verify the footage.
-Ensiyeh Khazali, vice president for women’s affairs, called for a probe, state media said.
+Ensiyeh Khazali, vice president for women’s affairs, called for a probe.
 Police said they would deal with anyone found accountable of a violation.

 Iran's Kurds are part of an ethnic minority spread between several regional states whose autonomy aspirations have also led to conflicts with authorities in Iraq, Syria and Turkey.
 Along the Iranian-Iraqi border in southwest Iran is a population of some three million ethnic Arabs, predominantly Shi'ite Muslims.
 Some groups, emboldened by Iraqi Arabs across the border, have pressed for greater autonomy in recent years.